Make America Decent Again (R.I.P. Jimmy Carter)

 We both know the reality, I think.
 I am not sure any teacher would suggest dropping standardized tests as a vital measure in the growth wheel, any more than any parent wants their child to have voids or weaknesses where the vital spokes of responsibility, empathy, communication skills, creativity, work ethic, collaboration, initiative… should be.
 Great teachers know this, and so may like the standardized tests, but not the use of them to abuse children or educators.

 My daughter’s great teacher, myself as a teacher, most every teacher I know are accountable every day in every way in real time for all of the spokes whenever a need or a weakness is revealed.
-And it really seems that those comfortably riding around in gated and guarded communities, in fancy wagons rolling around on sweet wheels with lots of sturdy spokes, with children in “high performing” schools… neither want to share those communities or schools, nor admit that “high performing” “success” and “failure” are about far more than teachers, schools, grit, rigor, and standardized test scores.
+And it really seems that those comfortably riding around in gated and guarded communities, in fancy wagons rolling smooth on sweet wheels with lots of sturdy spokes, with children in “high performing” schools… neither wants to share those communities or schools, nor admit that “high performing” “success” and “failure” are about far more than teachers, schools, grit, rigor, and standardized test scores.

 As an aside:

-Hopefully that helps clear up the issue of why teachers like the tests but not so much for the brand of accountability being marketed by those who really don’t seem to be putting children first.
+Hopefully, that helps clear up the issue of why teachers like the tests but not so much for the brand of accountability being marketed by those who really don’t seem to be putting children first.
 At the very end I might either do a “what can we do about that” or link you to part one of a series I am doing on that very topic.
 First, I need coffee.

 Okay, I am back.
 On to “choice”.